cs3110/textbook/_sources/chapters/ds/memoization.md

 If we record Fibonacci numbers as they are computed, we can avoid this redundant work.
 The idea is that whenever we compute `f n`, we store it in a table indexed by `n`.
-In this case the indexing keys are integers, so we can use implement this table using an array:
+In this case the indexing keys are integers, so we can implement this table using an array:

 ```{code-cell} ocaml
 let fibm n =